HanaaAlrashidi/TodoList/README.md

 As a user, I want to add the task to my application so that I can remember it later.
 As a user, I want to edit my task each time so that I can make an update to the current task.
 As a user, I want to delete my task so that I can remove my completed task.
-As a user, I want my application to show me the due date, so I can remember to do the task in the due date As a user, I want in my application to check if I complete it my task.
+As a user, I want my application to show me the due date, so that I can remember to do the task in the due date As a user, I want in my application to check if I complete it my task.
 As a user, I want to see in my HomeScreen ( Task, dueDate , completed or uncompleted).
 As a user, I want to see the dueDate under the taskTitle in order to do it on it's time.